szaimen/Nextcloud-NAS-Guide/README.md

 Now you should be able to access your Nextcloud on any device by opening `yourdomain.com`!
 </details>

-### Congratulations, everything of the Basic Setup is now done!
+### Congratulations, everything of the initial setup is now done!

 ---